National Highway Traffic Safety Administration, DOT.

 (3) Documentation of the definitions and file structure for each of the data elements contained in the linked data files.

-(4) An analysis of the quality of the linked data and a description of any data bias which may exist based on an analysis of the false positive and false negative linked records.
+(4) An analysis of the quality of the linked data and a description of any data bias that may exist, based on an analysis of the false positive and false negative linked records.

-3. During the effective performance period of Cooperative Agreements awarded as a result of this announcement, the agreement as applicable to the grantee shall be subject to the National Highway Traffic Safety Administration's General Provisions for Assistance Agreements, dated July 1995.Start Signature
+3. During the effective performance period of Cooperative Agreements awarded as a result of this announcement, the agreement shall be subject to the National Highway Traffic Safety Administration's General Provisions for Assistance Agreements.Start Signature

-Acting Associate Administrator for Research and Development, National Highway Traffic Safety Administration.
+Director for National Center for Statistics and Analysis, National Highway Traffic Safety Administration.